playframework/play-samples/README.md

 sbt run
 ```

 Play will start up on the HTTP port at http://localhost:9000/.
-You don't need to reploy or reload anything -- changing any source code while the server is running will automatically recompile and hot-reload the application on the next HTTP request.
+You don't need to deploy or reload anything -- changing any source code while the server is running will automatically recompile and hot-reload the application on the next HTTP request.

 ### Usage